luttje/gmod-experiment-redux/README.md

 ## Installation

+1. Subscribe to the required addons on the [Steam Workshop Collection](https://steamcommunity.com/sharedfiles/filedetails/?id=3215035081).

+2. Install Git LFS by following the [official installation instructions](https://git-lfs.github.com/).

-1. Clone this repository into your `garrysmod/gamemodes` directory and name the directory `experiment-redux`:
+3. Clone this repository into your `garrysmod/gamemodes` directory and name the directory `experiment-redux`:

     ```sh
     git clone https://github.com/luttje/gmod-experiment-redux experiment-redux
     ```

-2. Ensure you have the Helix based installed [following the Helix documentation](https://docs.gethelix.co/manual/getting-started/).
+4. Ensure you have the Helix based installed [following the Helix documentation](https://docs.gethelix.co/manual/getting-started/).

-3. (Re-)start Garry's Mod and start a game with the `Experiment Redux` gamemode.
+5. (Re-)start Garry's Mod and start a game with the `Experiment Redux` gamemode.

 ## About